Elisa (given name)

-Elisa is a feminine given name.
+Elisa is both a feminine and masculine given name.
 It is of Phoenician origin.
 According to legend, the first queen of Carthage was Elissa (also known as Dido).
-Another opinion is that it is a shortened form of Elisabeth, a variant of the Biblical name Elizabeth.
+Another opinion is that it is a shortened form of Elisabeth, a variant of the Biblical name Elizabeth or that it is a shortened version of Elisha or Eliseus.
 For other uses, see Elisa (disambiguation).

 Closely related names include Elissa, Eliza, Lisa, Elsa, Elisha, and the French form Élise.